elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Possibility to configure pod placement and resourcess for velero
 - Add `./bin/ck8s ops helm` to allow investigating issues between `helmfile` and `kubectl`.
 - Allow nginx config options to be set in the ingress controller.
+- Allow user-alertmanager to be deployed in custom namespace and not only in `monitoring`.

 ### Changed